 Co-op Cycles may sound like a new brand to your ear, but we’ve monitored it for several years now.
 It’s owned by REI.com, maker of a few pretty slick mountain bikes priced at under $500 for women.

-The DRT 1.1W is meant specially for women.
+The DRT 1.1W is meant especially for women.
 You can see the low, curved top tube, which is the essential difference between the women’s and unisex DRT.
 Women who don’t need the enhanced low-slung standover height can choose the unisex model, optionally.

 Co-op Cycles DRT 1.1W is best mountain bike under $500 for women because of the excellent component spec and tailored fit for a female’s geometry.
-The bike employs lightweight 6061 aluminum alloy frame tubing coupled with 100 mm of front suspension, which will make all trail surfaces feel much smoother, and also will increase the rider’s control and confidence.
+The bike employs lightweight 6061 aluminum alloy frame tubing coupled with 100 mm of the front suspension, which will make all trail surfaces feel much smoother, and also will increase the rider’s control and confidence.

-Another standout feature of DRT 1.1W is that it has not only disc brakes, but hydraulic disc brakes.
+Another standout feature of DRT 1.1W is that it has not only disc brakes but hydraulic disc brakes.
 This means that you’ll need less power to operate these brakes than you would non-hydraulic disc brakes.

 The bike’s overall weight of 30 lbs. won’t prohibit a rider from carrying it up and down stairs.
 (All mountain bikes under $500 weigh similarly, if not more.)
 The bike requires minimal mechanical prowess to assemble – the provided comprehensive instructions and tools make it easy!

-User reviews confirm our thoughts – DRT 1.1W is very intuitive and easy get comfortable on, and some owners point out that it’s steal at this price.
+User reviews confirm our thoughts – DRT 1.1W is very intuitive and easy get comfortable on, and some owners point out that it’s a steal at this price.
 The word is out!

-The DRT 1.1W is a great choice for women making their initial foray into mountain biking, and seeking a reliable “companion” to see it through.
-We hope that more and more riders discover Co-Op Cycles, because it looks like they might be the new Diamondback – proven to be reliable and a great value!
+The DRT 1.1W is a great choice for women making their initial foray into mountain biking and seeking a reliable “companion” to see it through.
+We hope that more and more riders discover Co-Op Cycles because it looks like they might be the new Diamondback – proven to be reliable and a great value!

 This Finiss Merax is hugely popular on Amazon with over 100+ reviews.
 Let’s look closer, and see what the reason for all of the attention is.

 It’s fairly cheaply priced.
-Far under $500 – actually below $300 in most cases when I checked.
+For under $500 – actually below $300 in most cases when I checked.
 However, what about the components?
 In this price scale, you can’t expect anything superb, but there can be a nice balance between the good price and quality.

-Merax claim its weight to be around 33 pounds.
+Merax claims its weight to be around 33 pounds.
 It’s not light, but decent for the price.
 It uses mainly Shimano low-level components which are better than some third party components.
 21 gears are absolutely enough for different riding situations.